-For three weeks this had been going on.
-I’ve been trapped with Dawn and Mara’s arguing and Alia’s work.
-During the day I help Mara and Dawn go through the background checks of the higher ups, looking for the mole, but these two get into a lot of fights.
+For three weeks, this had been going on.
+I’ve been trapped with Dawn and Mara’s arguing and Alia’s constant work.
+During the day, I help Mara and Dawn go through the background checks of the higher ups, looking for the mole, but these two get into a lot of fights.
 Those are the times I walk away.

-During the night Alia sleeps with me while Dawn and Mara are in the spare bedroom.
-There isn’t much sleeping going on.
+During the night, Alia sleeps with me while Dawn and Mara are in the spare bedroom.
+Although, there isn’t much sleeping going on.
 We all work late into the night and get up early and start over.
-Remi Shadix parties most nights, which keeps Alia up and then Remi gets up for her daily routine and Alia has to be there for any demands.
-The three of us just want to get through the background checks as quickly as possible.
+Remi Shadix parties most nights, which keeps Alia up.
+Then Remi gets up for her daily routine, which Alia has to be there for any demands.
+All of us just want to get through the background checks, as quickly as possible.

 There are Security Officers posted outside my door and at the main entrance downstairs.
-The only place I am allowed to go is to the office or home.
+The only places I am allowed to go were to the office and straight home.
 Mr. Jackson is taking the threats against our lives seriously, but I wish he had not made us all stay together.
 I did not have much choice in the situation.
 Mr. Jackson cited imminent domain laws.
 While I am paying on my condo, the place is still AppleGates Union property.
-Since the corporation owns it they can put anyone they want in my condo.
+Since the corporation owns it, they can put anyone they want in my condo.
 When I tried to object, Mr. Jackson reminded me they could also evict me whenever they wanted.

 “I need a break!” exhaled Mara and pushed herself away from the table.
 I watched her march up the stairs to the spare bedroom.

 I sat in Mara’s spot, as a door upstairs slammed.
 Dawn moaned and buried her head in her crossed legs and arms.
 “What was your argument about this time?”
 I asked.